 Kieran Buggy – Business Concierge

 Kieran excels in customer service leadership after years of experience in the hotel and tourism industry.
-He is currently completing his Bachelor of Business majoring in Tourism and Marketing with a passion for destination management and the growth of the region.
-Kieran applies his skills to SIPP’s Foreign Direct Investment (FDI) strategies and attracting new organizations to Greater Victoria.
-After several years living in Revelstoke, Australian-born Kieran continues to enjoy his free time exploring the great outdoors on foot, mountain bike, or snowboard.
+He recently completed his Bachelor of Business Management, majoring in Tourism and Marketing with a passion for destination management and the growth of the region.
+Kieran has substantial experience working with local governments and a keen interest in business development.
+He applies his skills to SIPP’s Foreign Direct Investment (FDI) strategies attracting new organizations to Greater Victoria as well as managing a number of our local projects.
+After a decade of living in Canada, Australian-born Kieran continues to enjoy his free time playing sports and exploring the great outdoors on foot, mountain bike, or snowboard.

 Jenelle Vande Burgt – Administrative & Project Assistant